PabloC/tutumcloud.github.io/docs/source/billing/index.rst

 Am I charged when I enter a credit card?
 ---------------------------------------

-No — your card is only charged at the end of the billing cycle (last day of every calendar year).
+No, your card is only charged at the end of the billing cycle (last day of every calendar year).

 How do I cancel my account?
 ---------------------------